red-x-silver/tao/README.md

 _Tao_: a "symmetric" drum machine capable of both synthesizing audio waveforms from sequencer parameters as well as inferring sequencer parameters from audio waveforms.

 ## Note 2025/06/26
 We are currently working on upgrading the expressiveness of _Tao_ - going from a 8-step sequencer to a 16-step sequencer + velocity parameter estimation.
-Code to be released in August.
+Code to be released in August 2025.

 ## Installation